 - Exerting excessive force

 - Performing the same task repetitively

 - Combined exposure to several risk factors

-Addressing these risks early will help limit severity, improve treatment outcomes, and minimize the chance of permanent damage.
+Addressing these risks early limits severity, improves treatment outcomes, and furthermore, minimizes the chance of permanent damage.
 But don’t wait for staff to come to you to complain about aches and pains.
 A University of Minnesota Twin Cities study found that janitors don’t report injuries for many reasons, but the most alarming one is because of an “understanding that injuries are part of the job.”